Do you have flabby arms (aka “bat wings”), and want to get rid of them?

 Bat wing arms are a result of having excess body fat.
 Your arms just so happen to be the place that your body stores excess fat.

-- Building muscle in your arms, and
+- Building the muscles in your arms, and

-- Losing body fat
+- Losing body fat (aka weight loss)

 Both are completely necessary – you can’t have one without the other.